Skip to main content

 1. Vendor Platform Development: The vendor develops and hosts the SaaS application, ensuring it is robust, secure, and scalable.

-2. Partner Program Design: The vendor designs a comprehensive partner program outlining commission structures, support, and necessary certifications.
+2. Partner Program Design: The vendor designs a complete partner program outlining commission structures, support, and necessary certifications.

 3. Partner Recruitment: The vendor actively recruits channel partners suitable for reselling, implementing, or integrating the SaaS solution.